The index of an Eisenstein ideal and multiplicity one: Eisenstein series and Eisenstein modules

-We define $\T_N$ as a $\Z$-subalgebra of $\End(J_0(N))$ generated by all $T_n$.
-Note that $\T_N$ is finite over $\Z$.
-Therefore all maximal ideals of $\T_N$ are of finite index.
-From now on, we will denote by $U_q$ the Hecke operator $T_q$ for primes $q$ dividing the level $N$.
+We define $\T(N)$ as the $\Z$-subalgebra of $\End(J_0(N))$ generated by all $T_n$.
+Note that $\T(N)$ is finite over $\Z$.
+Therefore all maximal ideals of $\T(N)$ are of finite index.
+We often denote by $U_q$ the Hecke operator $T_q$ for prime divisors $q$ of the level $N$ to emphasize the difference.